Last Updated on

 Pests and diseases

 With hydrangeas, the most common pests and diseases include leaf spot which can be brought about by problems with water and soil.
 There is also a risk of powdery mildew when the plant doesn’t get enough air circulation and there’s too much water in the soil.
-Another risk is mold and aphids so be cognizant of where you live and what issues you might face giving your soil environment and weather.
+Another risk is mold and aphids such as hydrangea scale so be cognizant of where you live and what issues you might face giving your soil environment and weather.

 Storing dried flowers